 Policy engine

 Xenovia uses Open Policy Agent (OPA) to evaluate Rego policies.
 Policies are attached per proxy and evaluated synchronously on every request.
-There are two independent policies per proxy:
+There are two independent policies per proxy:- Request-stage policy — evaluated before the request is forwarded to the upstream LLM.

 - Response-stage policy — evaluated after the LLM responds, before the response is returned to the agent.

-Policies are fetched from the control plane and cached in Redis for 5 minutes.
-Compile results are cached by (proxy_id, policy_hash).
+(proxy_id, policy_hash).
 Eval timeout is 200ms; compile timeout is 2s.

 Decision actions